 If you want your model to appear with hard edges between faces, for 3D printable assets for example, you should make sure your normals are valid and your vertices are "unwelded" or "duplicated".
-See Flat vs. Smooth Shading for details.

-Edge creasing (Shift+E) is proprietary to Blender and will not export correctly.
+Edge creasing (Shift+E) is specific to Blender and will not export correctly.
 The best way to export hard edges is to mark edges as "Sharp" in the Shading/UVs toolbox and then use an "EdgeSplit" modifier with Edge Angle unchecked and Sharp Edges checked.
 Then, apply all the modifiers (before exporting .blend) or when you export to OBJ make sure "Apply modifiers" is checked.
 This will split the vertices along the edges you selected.